 Why is Metaverse more relevant now?

 Before the rebranding of Meta, such virtual world experiences were thought of as “geek…ish” phenomena.
 However, when Zuckerberg announced his vision, people realized its true potential.
 A report said around 38% of global consumers are already familiar with the concept.
-The report further categorizes metaverse into four primary categories:

 - MetaLives – Constituting ideas such as digital ownership and content creation through digital art and nonfungible tokens.